Trust & Forgiveness

 After the Workshop

-Immediately after the workshop, about a dozen teammates from both contractors and customers side stopped at the pub for a drink and conversation.
+Immediately after the workshop, about a dozen teammates from both contractor’s and customer’s sides stopped at the pub for a drink and conversation.

 There, teammates continued to express how hopeful they were of the Work Agreements.